Puzzle Axe

 The story takes place in a weird kingdom called Puzzle Axe, where two magical axes were crafted for the royal family.
 The time has now come for the king to choose his successor among the two son.
 But, not happy about it, one of the brothers steal an axe and escapes to go sow disorder on the realm.
 The fate of the universe therefore rests in the hands of the other brother who has to save it!

 Puzzle Axe uses the presence of moving pieces inside the puzzles.
 It also presents several game mechanics such has mazes, gravity, secret codes and more.
 The animated sequences total over 10 minutes of adventure.

-The game was developed by Secret Igloo.